PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 ##### Benefits all Arctos Collections
  - Created the bulkload for 115 non-conforming Agent names
  - Since beginning of project has created 530 agents in Arctos (256 bulkloaded, 274 entered individually)
+ - Researched and provided information for 66 geology terms

 ##### Benefits NMMNH Geoscience
  - Reviewed and provided corrected higher geography for 544 localities
+ - Reviewed and provided corrected Faunal Zones for 537 localities
+ - Reviewed and provided corrected Stratigraphic data for 309 localities

 #### Hannah
 ##### Benefits all Arctos Collections